silx-kit/silx/doc/source/Tutorials/hdf5fromschema.rst

 .. warning::

-  When defining a external binary dataset with a list of filenames, the source files will be opened and inspected.
+  When defining an external binary dataset with a list of filenames, the source files will be opened and inspected.
   In addition the HDF5 dataset will store absolute file names so moving the data will break the link.
   See :ref:`create-hdf5-content-from-a-schema-merging-urls` for details on how data is merged (preserve shape vs. stack vs. concatenate behavior).